Frequently Asked Questions

 General Tryout & Stanford Strikers Information

-Practices and games are predominantly located on fields in Menlo Park and Palo Alto as well as a few surrounding towns.
+Practices and games are predominantly located on fields in Menlo Park and in a few surrounding towns.
 We make every effort to keep the practices and home games local to the individual teams.
 We work diligently with our partner cities and schools over the course of the summer to ensure the best field allocation possible for our players and their families.
 Those city and school field allocations will be available late in the summer and we’ll share them with our families as soon as possible to help families plan.

 Our teams compete in one of three leagues: ECNL RL, NPL, and Norcal Premier League.
 For all three of these leagues, teams typically play 8-10 league games per season.
 In addition, the teams typically play in one or two tournaments or showcases per season.
 All games occur on Saturday or Sunday.